University of Tsukuba: International education

-It has provided several Nobel Prize winners, such as Leo Esaki, Hideki Shirakawa and Sin-Itiro Tomonaga.
-Dr. Satoshi Ōmura was an auditor at Tokyo University of Education.
+In March 2023, the university announced the establishment of a new international campus in Malaysia, becoming the first Japanese public university to set up a campus outside Japan.

 Academic rankings

 Research performance

 Tsukuba is one of the leading research institutions in Japan.
 According to Thomson Reuters, Tsukuba is the 10th best research institutions among all the universities and non-educational research institutions in Japan.